Where Did Beer Originate From?

 In 1516 came the German Reinheitsgebot (Beer Purity Law).

 According to this German law, beer could only contain water, barley, and hops.
 In the mid-1800s, the importance of yeast was discovered by people such as Louis Pasteur and it was added to the “approved” ingredient list.

-The Germans, like those who preceded them, also instituted a daily beer ration and considered beer a necessary staple of their diet.
+Like those who preceded them, the Germans also instituted a daily beer ration and considered beer a necessary staple of their diet.

 The Modern ages